 - Reservations may be open for coach passengers at a set meal price.

-One of my favorite parts of having a sleeper is the dining car meals, for you get good food without having to pull the wallet out (but for tip).
-The table below shows you the meal you can revive as you travel on the Coast Starlight,
+One of my favorite aspects of having a sleeper is the dining car meals, where you can enjoy good food without having to dig into your wallet (except for the tip).
+The table below outlines the meals available for you to enjoy during your travel on the Coast Starlight.

 ---|---|---|---|